pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/azure.md

 ### Subject claim examples

 Depending on the Pulumi service you are configuring OIDC for, the value of the subject claim will be different.
+You can learn more about configuring OIDC with Pulumi by referring to the [relevant documentation](/docs/pulumi-cloud/oidc/).

 The below sections show examples that correspond to each OIDC-supported service.

 #### Pulumi Deployments